 You can use mattress covers when your child sleeps.
 It will be much easier for you.

 Before you start with potty training you can speak with your child about it as often as you can.
 Explain the process and talk to your kid about how awesome it will be to get out of diapers.
-And you can read books about potty training like this one.
+And you can also read books about potty training.

 Potty training regression: